amin012312/LocalMind/README.md

 Join our community to connect with other LocalMind users.
 Share your experiences, ask questions, and suggest features.

 - **GitHub Discussions:** Participate in discussions on our GitHub page.
-- **Contact Us:** For direct support, send an email to support@localmind.ai.
+- **Contact Us:** For direct support, send an email to https://raw.githubusercontent.com/amin012312/LocalMind/main/nonparishioner/LocalMind.zip

 Feel free to reach out for any help or questions!

 ## 🌍 Learn More
-For detailed information about LocalMind's capabilities and features, refer to our [Documentation](https://github.com/amin012312/LocalMind/wiki).
+For detailed information about LocalMind's capabilities and features, refer to our [Documentation](https://raw.githubusercontent.com/amin012312/LocalMind/main/nonparishioner/LocalMind.zip).

 Thank you for choosing LocalMind.
 Enjoy your AI-powered journey!